Shilo (Israeli settlement): Schools and synagogues

 The town's main synagogue is designed as a replica of the Biblical Tabernacle.
 It contains replicas and tributes to many of the utensils in the original Tabernacle of Shilo.

 International law

 The international community considers Israeli settlements to violate the Fourth Geneva Convention's prohibition on the deportation or transfer of parts of an occupying power's own civilian population into occupied territory except in those cases in which the security of the population or imperative military reasons so demand.
 Israel disputes that the Fourth Geneva Convention applies as the Palestinian territories had not been legally held by a sovereign prior to Israel capturing them.
-This views have been opposed by the International Committee of the Red Cross and the International Court of Justice.
+This view has been opposed by the International Committee of the Red Cross and the International Court of Justice.